iona-b/blog-posts/Rails and RSpec/README.md

 end
 ```

 This code shows that we are setting up an RSpec test for our Song class.
-The tests will be aimed at our model and we can write our code inside this block.
+The tests will be aimed at our Song model and we can write our code inside this block.

 Before we can check if our CRUD actions work as expected, we need to create an instance of the Song class.
 To do that, we can set up a before(:all) do ... end block, like so: